IvanoDaneri/SpringBootJWT/readme.txt

 This behavior isn’t specific to any server environment, including localhost, staging, or production.
 However, it’s important to note that disabling CSRF protection isn’t generally recommended in an application in production.
 CSRF protection is a crucial security measure to prevent Cross-Site Forgery attacks.
-Therefore, it’s advisable to include the CSRF token in the request header of state-changing operations.
+Therefore, it’s advisable to include the CSRF token in the request header of state-changing operations (3).

+(2) (3) In our case we disable CORS for application POST requests but, in this case, we use a JWT token to protect from Cross-Site Forgery attacks
+(any POST requests must contain a valid JWT token in http request header).

 -------------------------
 III) DOCKER CONFIGURATION